profchiso/exchange-crypto-to-fiat/README.md

 ## How to set up the backend application

-1. clone this repository using the command `git clone https://github.com/redacreltdcom/Okorie-Chinedu-Sunday.git`
+1. Clone this repository using the command `git clone https://github.com/redacreltdcom/Okorie-Chinedu-Sunday.git`
 2. Change directory to the backend folder using the command `cd backend`
 3. Install all dependencies using the command `npm install`
 4. Set the environment variables as found **[here](https://github.com/redacreltdcom/Okorie-Chinedu-Sunday/blob/main/backend/sample.env)** **Note** you have to generate the **COINAPI_KEY** **[here](https://docs.coinapi.io/#limits-2)** by entering the your email address in the email address field provided in the site